aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 ### Restored relationship.

-The people will no longer feel distant from God.
+The people will no longer feel distant from HaShem.
 No exile.
 No silence.
 No feeling abandoned.

-God is close.
+HaShem is close.
-God is attentive.
+HaShem is attentive.
-God responds quickly.
+HaShem responds quickly.

-This is the picture of a **healed relationship between God and His people** — personal, immediate, intimate.
+This is the picture of a **healed relationship between HaShem and His people** — personal, immediate, intimate.

 ---